 That’s the case foralllithium-based batteries, but LFP batteries take these a step further.LFP batteries operate similarly to other lithium-ion batteries, as they move between positive and negative electrodes to charge and discharge.
 However, the advantage phosphate is a non-toxic material compared to cobalt oxide or manganese oxide.

-The average lithium-ion battery, not just LFP, lasts twice as long as a comparable Alkaline battery, and four times as long as nickel-metal hydride (NiMH) batteries according to Energizer.
+The average lithium-ion battery, not just LFP, lasts twice as long as a comparable Alkaline battery, and four times as long as nickel-metal hydride (NiMH) batteries.
 They can also be stored in a much wider temperature range and weigh less on average for similar output than either type of battery.

 It’s clear that lithium-ion batteries are superior in every way you can name.
 However, LFP batteries tend to outlast LTO and other common lithium-ion batteries by up to 25%, making them the superior choice along with Lithium-Manganese (LMO) batteries.

 The demand for batteries is surging (pardon the pun) and is expected to grow by at least 15 times by 2030.
 Well, that not only creates a demand formore batteries but also forbetterbatteries.